 Adjuvant therapy plays a crucial role in cancer treatment, designed to prevent the recurrence of cancer after the primary treatment.
 To refine and enhance the efficiency of adjuvant therapy, clinical trials are essential.
 These trials test new therapies or existing treatments under new conditions to assess their safety, effectiveness, and potential as standard care options.
 By participating in clinical trials, patients not only contribute to the progress of cancer treatment but may also gain access to new therapies before they are widely available.

-Clinical trials are research studies performed with people to evaluate a medical, surgical, or behavioral intervention.
+Clinical trials are research studies performed with people to evaluate a medical, surgical, or behavioural intervention.
 They are the primary way researchers discover whether new treatments are safe and effective in humans.
 For adjuvant therapy in cancer, these trials might explore new drugs, combinations of existing drugs, or even non-pharmacological interventions such as diet modifications or exercise routines.

 Clinical trials hold the key to advancing adjuvant therapy by: